 Some weeks ago, I stumbled on an old recording of A Horse and His Boy’s “And the World Was an Ocean.”
 It’s a song I found compelling from my first introduction to it.
 Its heartbreaking simplicity begs the listener to sing along.
 Hearing it again surprised me out of a profound silence, and I joined Seth Harper without thought, as if by muscle memory.

-One day I woke up and the world was an ocean—”And the World Was an Ocean,” A Horse and His Boy
+One day I woke up and the world was an ocean The sun ran in circles to keep me confused My bed was my lifeboat as I was its captain My wits not about me, my spirit diffused. —”And the World Was an Ocean,” A Horse and His Boy

 Harper’s image of desolation perfectly reflected my reality.
 I woke one morning to find myself scanning the surface of a vast oceanic void, searching for shorelines.
 “I am lost in the current,” I sang, “I’m lost in the blue / I am lost without a compass / I am lost without you.”
 I didn’t know how lost until the singing stirred my grief, didn’t recognize the truth until my tears told me so.